No Time to Spy: Plot

-Lincoln and his friend Clyde trace the suspicious activity to a restaurant called Rubiner's.
-While there, Lincoln overhears Dufus's henchmen plotting a new rocket but is interrupted by Myrtle.
-They defeat more henchmen together, but Dufus' old henchman Ham Hand captures Myrtle while Lincoln escapes.
+As night falls, Lincoln and his friend Clyde trace more suspicious activity to a restaurant called Rubiner's.
+Seeing Lincoln sneak away, Myrtle ropes a bellhop named Owen into masquerading as her and partaking in family activities while she follows her step-grandson to Rubiner's.
+While there, Lincoln manages to overhear some henchmen planning to send rocket parts to Dufus, but is interrupted by Fifi and eventually Myrtle, to whom he confesses that he accepted the mission on her behalf.
+The two are spotted; they manage to defeat more henchmen together and escape from the restaurant, but Dufus' old henchman Ham Hand captures Myrtle while Lincoln escapes.